 American Sign Language Courses

-We are very excited to offer courses in American Sign Language.
+We are very excited to offer courses in American Sign Language to undergraduate students.

 Completion of SPA 202 (Intermediate Sign Language II) fulfills the College of Arts and Science Foreign Language Requirement.